0ByteBlitz/ds-analysis-python-sql/Readme.md

 1. Clone the repository
 2. Start the PostgreSQL server
 3. Load the environment variables
+4. Install required libraries from requirements.txt
-4. Run main.py
+5. Run main.py
-5. View the results of the analysis
+6. View the results of the analysis